The most unbelievable things about life before smartphones

 I did not eat gummy bears, worms, or any other gummy species.
 I never charged my weed, microdosed, or took pills to help me focus.
-Only doctors took my temperature and masks were for parties.
 My life lacked motivational quotes, nutrition tips, and workout advice.
 My wellness ran dry.

 I did not take photos of myself, was not filtered, and had no idea what I looked like as a bunny rabbit, puppy, or unicorn.
 I had to buy film, load it in a camera, carry it around, find something worth shooting, get the film developed, and then pick up the prints.
 I only had 36 shots so each one mattered; I was constantly forced to ask myself, “Do I actually want a photo of this?”
 Also, my genitals went unphotographed.

 There was no surveillance of the streets.
 Crimes occurred and there was no footage to review.
 Planes crashed and we only saw the wreckage.
 There were no body cams and only spies could install hidden cameras.
 I trusted the nanny.
 We all did.
 It must have been a field day for nannies.